Easy Christmas Tree Cheese Platter – family friendly holiday appetizer!

 Well… it’s Christmas time and miracles do happen… so maybe it can!
 If you believe – anything is possible!

 So, I made a Christmas Tree Cheese Platter with Real California Dairy.
 And even though it doesn’t snow in my lil’ corner of California – I found a way to make some ‘snow’ out of one of my favorite cheeses!

 How to Make a Christmas Tree Cheese Plate

 Note – this can be a small appetizer or huge centerpiece.
 Make it according to your needs and the number of guests you’re serving.
 These are the ingredients you’ll need – but amounts are up to you.

 Real California Sharp Cheddar – cut into small cubes

-Real California Monterey Jack – cut into small cubes
+Real California Monterrey Jack – cut into small cubes

 Real California Cotija cheese (may be located near the refrigerated Hispanic foods)

 - On a large platter – arrange broccoli in a large tree shape.
 Leave 2 sections a little sparse – these will be for the cheese cubes.